fergascod/Bird-song-learner/README.md

 ## REQUIRED MODULES

-To install these modules use:
+To install the required modules use:

 > ```
 > pip install -r requirements.txt
 > ```

+The scripts use the `vlc` library (to reproduce the audio files) which is a VLC binding for Python, meaning *having VLC installed is also a prerequisite*.

 Important: in order to execute the game you need Internet connectivity to be enabled.